Goat Lake in Waterton Lakes National Park

-The Goat Lake hike in Waterton Lakes National Park is a moderate hike that is easy for the first 4 km or so but then there’s a thigh burner of a hill takes you up to a waterfall and finally Goat Lake.
+The Goat Lake hike in Waterton Lakes National Park is a moderate hike that’s easy for the first 4 kilometres or so, but then there’s a thigh burner of a hill that takes you up to a waterfall and finally Goat Lake.

-Speedy hikers may want to add on Avion Ridge – a high mountain ridge in the northwest corner of the park.
+Speedy day hikers may want to add on Avion Ridge – a high mountain ridge in the northwest corner of the park.
+There is a backcountry campsite at Goat Lake, so you could do hike Avion as part of a backpacking trip.
 Access to the Goat Lake hike is via a trailhead at the end of the scenic Red Rock Parkway.

 Goat Lake hike summary